 While working on my Savage Tide Adventure Path finale with Demogorgon, I created a cleric from Zindia named Eshana.
 If you’ve been following my work on the Savage Tide, you already knew that, but during the creation of Eshana I needed to come up with what god or goddess she worshipped.
 I couldn’t figure out something on the spot, so I gave her the Knowledge and Law domains and said she worshipped “The Goddess.”
 I’m obviously not too keen on letting that stay as it is, so I hunted for some India-themed religion for the people of Zindia.

-My Greyhawk inquiries always take me to Joe Bloch’s Greyhawk Grognard blog, and he had happened to bring up the idea of creating a pantheon for the India-like nations of “Zindia,” but wasn’t actually finished with it.
-So, without an “official” source for my characters goddess, I decided to research Indian culture and religion in order to better prepare something.
+My Greyhawk inquiries didn’t turn up anything, so without an “official” source for my characters goddess, I decided to research Indian culture and religion in order to better prepare something.

 I’ve been down that rabbit hole for quite some time, now.
 As someone who has wanted to incorporate Buddhism into my life for some time, I found myself fascinated by the concepts of Hindu religion.
 While researching, EN World released two articles about the portrayal of Africa and the Far East in gaming, and I found myself wondering if I should even bother with this endeavor.
 Should I actually attempt to make D&D versions of gods and goddesses who are actively worshipped in the world?
 Years of research wouldn’t prepare me for something like that, much less the weeks of reading that I’ve done to prepare for my work.
 Usually I would chat with another Dork about this, specifically Swatmaster B, who has a very thorough understanding about Indian culture and Hindu religions.
 I’m still waiting for him to get back to me, but I decided I could at least still give it a shot, and I tried to remember that this is a fantasy setting, and that it doesn’t have to be exactly like the real world (hence avoiding the problems outlined in the aforementioned articles).